WICG/origin-agent-cluster/README.md

 * Attempts to set `document.domain` will do nothing, so cross-origin documents will not be able to synchronously script each other, even if they are same site.
 * Attempts to share `WebAssembly.Module`s to cross-origin documents via `postMessage()` will fail, even if those documents are same site.

+For example, if `https://example.com/` embedded `https://sub.example.com/` as an iframe or opened it as a popup, these two documents would normally be able to synchronously script each other, after both ran the JavaScript code `document.domain = "example.com"`.
+With origin isolation enabled, setting `document.domain` would instead be a no-op.

+Similarly, normally if `https://example.com/` embedded `https://sub.example.com/` as an iframe or opened it as a popup, they would be able to send each other `WebAssembly.Module` instances using `postMessage()`.
+With origin isolation enabled, the `postMessage()` call would instead throw an exception.

 (Note that these are only observable consequences in document contexts; for workers, [origin isolation has no effect](#more-detail-on-workers).)